Raj-2002/Maven-Fuzzy-Factory-Database/README.md

 ## OBJECTIVE
  THE Use SQL to:
  • Access and explore the Maven Fuzzy Factory database
- • Become the data expert for the company, and the go-to person for mission-critical analyses
+ • Become the data expert for the company and the go-to person for mission-critical analyses
  • Analyze and optimize the business’ marketing channels, website, and product portfolio

+## Traffic Source Analysis and Optimization

- ## Task - 1 -  SITE TRAFFIC BREAKDOWN - April 12, 2012
+#### Task - 1 -  SITE TRAFFIC BREAKDOWN - April 12, 2012

-### Email
+#### Email

    > Good morning,
    > We've been live for almost a month now and we’re starting to generate sales.
 Can you help me understand where the bulk of our website sessions are coming